Improving Higher Education Outcomes for

 Provide Technical Assistance (TA)

-Our team of experts provides customized TA to post-secondary institutions adopting and implementing Passport to College student support strategies on their campuses.
+Our team of experts provides customized TA to post-secondary institutions adopting and implementing Passport to Careers student support strategies on their campuses.
 Request TA here.

 Share Knowledge and Stories of Impact

 We’re constantly scanning our network and the national landscape to identify effective student support practices, model policies, and relevant research.
 We facilitate regional and statewide professional development events for our members.
 And we use our blog as a platform to share stories of impact that highlight the accomplishments of WPN members and the students they serve.

 Facilitate Stakeholder Contribution and Leadership

 In partnership with the Washington Student Achievement Council (WSAC), our team convenes quarterly meetings of the Passport Leadership Team.
-The PLT is a 25-member advisory body representing schools, nonprofit, and state organizations from all areas of our state that advises WSAC on Passport to College policy and practice issues.
-In 2018–19 we plan to expand PLT membership to include student, tribal, and Federal foster care representation.
+The PLT is a 30-member advisory body representing schools, nonprofit, and state organizations from all areas of our state that advises WSAC on Passport to Careers policy and practice issues.

 Regional Service Coordination Groups (RSCGs)

 We provide planning and facilitative support to help empower RSCGs in central and eastern Washington.
-Led by members of local schools and non-profit organizations, RSCGs promote a cross-sector, student-centered approach to regional wraparound service delivery for students from foster care through proactive collaboration, service coordination, and intervention.
+Led by members of local schools and non-profit organizations, RSCGs promote a cross-sector, student-centered approach to regional wraparound service delivery for students from foster care through collaboration, service coordination, and intervention.